-He not only reads it, but he believes it, and has always tried to apply the principles he learns from it to everyday situations.
+He not only reads it, but he believes it and has always tried to apply the principles he learns from it to everyday situations.

 3. I am thankful for His faithfulness to ME!

-Forty-one years ago he made a commitment to God and me and has remained faithful to that commitment to love and cherish me, through the good and the bad.
+All those years ago he made a commitment to God and me and has remained faithful to that commitment to love and cherish me, through the good and the bad.

-He has never given me reason to doubt his faithfulness, and has been and still is very careful to guard his heart and mind.
+He has never given me a reason to doubt his faithfulness, and has been and still is very careful to guard his heart and mind.

 4. I’m grateful for His strong work ethic, and hard work.

 My husband works hard.
-He is a truck driver, and does a lot of heavy unloading every day.
+He is a truck driver and does a lot of heavy unloading every day.

-Often he has 10 hour days, or longer.
+Often he has 10-hour days or longer.
 In all the years we’ve been married, he has probably only called in to work ONCE due to sickness.
 He goes in whether he feels good or not.

 For example, he would: